jankomp/SimpleSearchUserModel/README.md

+# Simulating users in a simple search task
-# User simulation using ideas from computational rationality for an extremely simplified search task.
+We made a user simulation using ideas from computational rationality for an extremely simplified search task.
 The task of searching for an optimal web page can be formulated as a Partially Observable Markov Decision Process.
 That way, we can simulate the user behavior by using Reinforcement Learning to solve this POMDP and study the emergent behavior.

 ## Task